filmaj/incubator-cordova-android/test/README.md

 ## Jenkins Integration ##

 Jenkins CI can be configured to build and track test results for the Android implementation.
-First set up a Build shell script action containing the following:
+First set up a build shell script action that fires off the `jenkins.sh` script located in this folder.

-   cd /Users/fil/src/incubator-cordova-android/test && \
-   ant clean && \
-   ant debug install && \
-   /Users/fil/SDKs/android-sdk-macosx/platform-tools/adb shell am instrument -w org.apache.cordova.test/android.test.InstrumentationTestRunner && \
-   /Users/fil/SDKs/android-sdk-macosx/platform-tools/adb pull /mnt/sdcard/Android/data/org.apache.cordova.test/cache ${WORKSPACE}/${JOB_NAME}/xmls

-Then set up a post-build "Publish JUnit test result report" action and point to the location of the XML files to:
+Then set up a post-build "Publish JUnit test result report" action and point the location of the XML files to:

     xmls/*.xml

+The shell script handles:

+- pulling in mobile-spec and modifying it appropriately for the CI environment

 ### TODO ###

 - copy in latest mobile spec at build time (need to figure out how to shim in junit jasmine reporter)
 - env variables for various paths (adb, cordova-android)
+- figure out instrumenting on multiple connected devices